AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50794-cannot-remove-gift-wrapping-from-customer-order-via-graphql.md

 ---
-title: "ACSD-50794: Cannot remove a gift_wrapping from customer order via graphql"
+title: "ACSD-50794: Cannot remove a gift_wrapping from customer order via GraphQL"
-description: Apply the ACSD-50794 patch to fix the Adobe Commerce issue where users cannot remove a gift_wrapping from customer order via graphql.
+description: Apply the ACSD-50794 patch to fix the Adobe Commerce issue where users cannot remove a gift_wrapping from customer order via GraphQL.
 ---

-# ACSD-50794: Cannot remove a gift_wrapping from customer order via graphql
+# ACSD-50794: Cannot remove a gift_wrapping from customer order via GraphQL

-The ACSD-50794 patch fixes the issue where users cannot remove a gift_wrapping from customer order via graphql.
+The ACSD-50794 patch fixes the issue where users cannot remove a gift_wrapping from customer order via GraphQL.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.32 is installed.
 The patch ID is ACSD-50794.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions